near/docs/docs/3.tutorials/nfts/4-core.md

     └── internal_transfer
 ```

-With these internal functions complete, the logic for transferring NFTs is finished.
 It's now time to move on and implement `nft_transfer_call`, one of the most integral yet complicated functions of the standard.

 ### Transfer call function {#transfer-call-function}